roadbuck/VenusOS-StarterBattery/README.md

 Go to the commandline of your Victron GX device (Cerbo GX or a Raspberry Pi)

 Copy the code from step 1 to step 3, paste it on the commandline (right mouse button) and execute it.
-After that you have to modify 3 files.
+After that you have to modify 3 files (step 4-6).

 ## STEP 1
 ```